 What Makes India So Freaking Hot?

-There are a lot of logical reasons that explain the growing heat of the Indian weather.
-However, I would like to mention the most fundamental causes that are often talked about by scientists.
+There are numerous logical explanations for the increasing heat in Indian weather.
+However, I’d like to focus on the most fundamental causes that scientists frequently discuss.

-Would Heat Become Unbearable In Future?
+Would Heat Become Unbearable In The Future?

-To answer the question first we need to have a clear understanding of a term called wet-bulb temperature.
-It’s a scale measuring the level of heat and humidity in the air, and if this temperature increases to a certain point our human body then can no longer cool itself.A six-hour of labor-intensive work under direct sunlight can cause severe injuries or death – to put it simply increase in wet-bulb temperature makes places inhabitable for humans.
+To begin answering the question, we must first understand the term “wet-bulb temperature”.
+It’s a scale that measures the amount of heat and humidity in the air, and if the temperature rises to a certain point, our bodies can no longer cool themselves.A six-hour labor-intensive job in direct sunlight can result in serious injury or death.
+Simply put, an increase in wet-bulb temperature makes areas habitable for humans.